Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Application to Agile Flight

 \section{Application to Agile Flight}

 In this Section, we tailor the proposed efficient policy learning strategies to agile flight tasks, as this will be the focus of our numerical and experimental evaluation.
-First, in \cref{subsec:mav_model}, we present the nonlinear model of the multirotor used to collect demonstrations in simulation in all our approaches, and used for control design.
+First, in \cref{subsec:mav_model}, we present the nonlinear model of the multirotor used to collect demonstrations in simulation.
 Then, in \cref{subsec:linear_mpc}, we present a \ac{RTMPC} expert for \textit{trajectory tracking} based on a \textit{linear} multirotor model and that will be used with the \ac{IL} procedure described in \cref{sec:rtmpc_linear}.
 Because the considered trajectories require the robot to operate around a fixed, pre-defined condition (near hover), a hover-linearized model is suitable for the design of this controller.
-Last, in \cref{subsec:nonlinar_mpc}, we design a nonlinear \ac{RTMPC} expert capable of performing a $360^\circ$ flip in \textit{near-minimum time} - a maneuver that demands exploitation of the full \textit{nonlinear} dynamics of the multirotor, and that requires large and careful actuation usage.
-This controller will be used with the \ac{IL} procedure described in \cref{sec:rtmpc_nonlinear}.
+Last, in \cref{subsec:nonlinar_mpc}, we design a nonlinear \ac{RTMPC} expert capable of performing a $360^\circ$ flip in \textit{near-minimum time} - a maneuver that demands exploitation of the full \textit{nonlinear} dynamics of the multirotor, and that requires large and careful actuation usage; this controller is used with the learning in \cref{sec:rtmpc_nonlinear}.